-8 Goldstein.
-M, Gonzalez M Paula, Papineni Srilekha, Wimpey Joshua, WorldBank Blog.
-The Global State of Small Business during COVID-19: Gender Inequalities, World Bank Group, 2020.
-As stated in the blog, the study found that, in terms of the gender gap, globally, of women-owned businesses were 5.9 percentage points more likely to have closed their businesses than men-owned businesses, taking into account regional attributes.
-Globally, the sectors with the most business closures were: travel or tourism agencies (54% closed) hospitality and event services (47%), education and child care services (45%), performing arts and entertainment (36%), and hotels, cafes and restaurants (32%).
+8 Goldstein, M., et al. The Global State of Small Business during COVID-19: Gender Inequalities, World Bank Group, 2020.
+As stated in the blog, the study found that, in terms of the gender gap, globally, women-owned businesses were 5.9 percentage points more likely to have closed their businesses than men-owned businesses, taking into account regional attributes.
+Globally, the sectors with the most business closures were: travel or tourism agencies (54 percent closed), hospitality and event services (47 percent), education and childcare services (45 percent), performing arts and entertainment (36 percent), and hotels, cafes and restaurants (32 percent).

-9 OECD.
-Digital Transformation in the Age of COVID-19: Building Resilience and Bridging Divides, Digital Economy Outlook 2020 Supplement.
+9 Organisation for Economic Co-operation and Development (OECD).
+Digital Transformation in the Age of COVID-19: Building Resilience and Bridging Divides, Digital Economy Outlook 2020.
+Supplement.
 OECD, Paris.
-See also, UNCTAD.
+See also, United Nations Conference on Trade and Development (UNCTAD).
 Fostering Women Entrepreneurship in the Digital Economy: Insights from UNCTAD's eTrade for Women Advocates, 2019-2021 Cohort.
 UNCTAD, 2022.

-$^{10 \}quad World \ Bank. \\ \text{''} \underline{\text{The Global Findex Database 2021 - Financial Inclusion, Digital Payments, and Resilience in the Age of COVID-19}}\\ \text{''World Bank Group, 2022.}$
+10 World Bank.
+The Global Findex Database 2021 - Financial Inclusion, Digital Payments, and Resilience in the Age of COVID-19.
+World Bank Group, 2022.

 This multi-country study on women-led MSMEs, with a focus on microenterprises in China, Indonesia, Rwanda, Thailand, and Uganda, is a key output of the "Together Digital Programme".
-It is intended to inform the design and implementation of programmmes, initiatives, and strategies supporting women's entrepreneurship.
+It is intended to inform the design and implementation of programmes, initiatives, and strategies supporting women's entrepreneurship.
 Of particular note is that it provides critical insights for future multi-stakeholder dialogue on emerging issues relating to women's entrepreneurship and economic and digital empowerment, including as part of the 67th session of the Commission on the Status of Women, whose 2023 priority theme focuses on "Innovation and technological change, and education in the digital age for achieving gender equality and the empowerment of all women and girls".